 Senior Extension Associate, Family Finance and Resource Management

 University of Kentucky

-Kentucky Saves is a statewide campaign involving more than 1,000 non-profit, government and corporate groups that encourages individuals and families to save money and build personal wealth.
-We provide free financial tools, savings services, advice and resources that help Americans from every income level take the steps needed to take charge of their finances and manage money more effectively.
-By inspiring a strong savings ethic in people, we can improve the financial health of our schools and businesses, our communities and our nation.
+Kentucky Saves is a statewide campaign involving nonprofit, government, and corporate groups that encourages individuals and families to save money and build personal wealth.
+We provide free financial tools, savings services, and resources that help Americans from every income level take the steps needed to take charge of their finances and manage money more effectively.
+By inspiring a strong savings ethic in people, we can improve the financial health of our schools and businesses, our communities, and our nation.

 Recent Blog Entries View all »